Visiting the Sanctuary

 DO bring plenty of purified bottled drinking water to stay hydrated.

 DON’T bring pets.
-NO PETS Don’t leave your dog in the car.
+NO PETS.
+Don’t leave your dog in the car.
 Don’t tie up your animal.
+Read about service animals below.

-DO bring your camera, sunscreen, rain poncho, sun hat, closed toe shoes.
+DO bring your camera, rain gear, sun protection, bottled water and closed toe shoes.

 May I volunteer or work at the Sanctuary?